tdwg/bdq/tg2/_review/docs/tutorial/index.md

 The `Data Quality Dimension` is the aspect of data quality that this Test is addressing, looking at the bdqdim; vocabulary we find `Conformance` defined as "Where data in a bdqffdq:InformationElement conform to a format, syntax, data type, range, or standard."
 We are asking if the value in prov:wasAttributedTo conforms to the expected format for an ORCID ID, so this is a good fit.

-Similarly, in the [bdqcrit: vocabulary](../list/bdqcrit/index.md) we find 'Standard' defined as "Data in a bdqffdq:InformationElement conform to a format, syntax, data type, or standard.
+Similarly, in the [bdqcrit: vocabulary](../list/bdqcrit/index.md) we find `Standard` defined as "Data in a bdqffdq:InformationElement conform to a format, syntax, data type, or standard.
 Corresponding dimension is bdqdim:Conformance."
 Again, this sounds like a good fit.

 * **Data Quality Dimension** Conformance
 * **Criterion** Standard